scrabbletank/farhome-rules/monstroustreasure.md

 ***Life Sense.*** This creature can sense living creatures up to 7 tiles away.
 This has no effect if a creature cannot be divined, such as when under the effects of _Nondetection_.

 ***Magical Creation.*** This creature is incapacitated while inside an anti-magic field.
-When the target of _Dispel Magic_ add 3 failures to the spellcasting roll.
+The Sentry can be targeted by _Dispel Magic_ as if it was a 5th level spell, incapacitating it for 10 minutes on success.

+***Overwatch.*** Once per round this creature can use _Sorching Beam_ as a reaction (2AP) to a creature moving towards it.

 **Actions**
 The Sentry can only perform a single action each turn.